 Universal screening is considered a first step in helping identify students in need of additional support.

-The goal is to find students who are failing or at-risk of failing to make adequate progress and are most commonly administered for reading and math.
+Campuses typically administer screeners in reading and math.
+The goal is to find students who are failing or at risk of failing to make adequate progress.
 However, they are available in many other areas as well.

 What is the purpose of universal screening?

 Universal screening is a formative assessment.
-It is a proactive step campuses can take to help meet their students' needs.
+It is a proactive step a campus can take to help meet their students’ needs.

 Just like the hearing and vision screeners done each year, universal screeners for academics and behavior are designed to catch concerns that may impact learning while they are still in the early stages.